‘The Bold And The Beautiful’ Spoilers: Brooke Is Heartbroken, Bill Comforts Her?

 According to the Bold and Beautiful spoilers from CBS, Steffy (Jacqueline MacInnes Wood) and Ivy (Ashleigh Brewer) will be the subjects of a photo shoot for Forrester Creations in front of the Sydney Opera House.

 Spoilers also show that Sally arrives in Australia but is torn between completing her mission for Spectra and her blossoming feelings for Thomas.
 Will she steal the designs from Forrester Creations?
-Or will she scrap the whole thing for a chance at love?
+Alternatively, will she scrap the whole thing for a chance at love?

 Wednesday, March 22

 The Forresters and Spencers come together to celebrate the wedding of Steffy and Liam (Scott Clifton), whose romance has been long and chaotic.
-Everyone is happy and the wedding is beautiful, but as this is The Bold and the Beautiful, things will not be as perfect and peaceful as they seem.
+Everyone is happy, and the wedding is beautiful, but as this is The Bold and the Beautiful, things will not be as perfect and peaceful as they seem.

 The stars were shining bright tonight as the cast of B&B celebrated the show's 30th Anniversary. #Bold30 #boldandbeautiful ????????